tnordloh/ltl_packer/README.md

 did queries against that data set from the console, to see what the possibilities were.
 It let me know that the maximum number of shipments I could fit is 9.

+## Installation

+`git clone git@github.com:tnordloh/ltl_packer.git`

 ## Running

 Since this is a local gem, the best way to run it is to prepend `bundle exec`, and run it from the root directory of the gem.

-I ran this using Ruby version 2.5.1
+I ran this using Ruby version 2.5.1.

 Main algorithm: